swttt/HomeyKodi/README.md

 * Set party mode on
 * Set Volume

-Flows are now triggered whenever something happens on Kodi, whether this has been triggered by Homey or any other remote control.
+Flows are triggered whenever something happens on Kodi, whether this has been triggered by Homey or any other remote control.

 ### Donate
 Consider buying me a beer if you like this app :-)